Oxford University - Exeter College. Image courtesy of Billy Wilson.

 What is it Like to Study at Exeter College, Oxford?

-Exeter is one of Oxford’s smallest colleges and is seen as many as having a close-knit student body.
-Emphasis is placed on tradition, especially during special occasions such as the annual Burns Night, a dinner in honor of the Scottish poet Robert Burns
+Exeter is one of Oxford’s smallest colleges and is seen by many as having a close-knit student body.
+Emphasis is placed on tradition, especially during special occasions such as the annual Burns Night, a dinner in honour of the Scottish poet Robert Burns 🔗

 Exeter College’s Choir